 Serving Philadelphia, the Main Line, King of Prussia, Wayne, PA, New Jersey and the neighboring tri state areas

-Laser resurfacing is a procedure that uses a laser to improve the appearance of skin or treat minor facial flaws like a scar by removing layers of skin.
-Laser resurfacing eliminates warts and wrinkles, improves skin laxity, decreases sun damage and age spots.
+CO2 Laser resurfacing is a procedure that uses a laser to improve the appearance of skin or treat minor facial flaws like a scar by removing layers of skin.
+CO2 Laser resurfacing eliminates warts and wrinkles, improves skin laxity, decreases sun damage and age spots.

-What laser resurfacing does is cut away skin to a point that is safe and deep enough to allow the skin cells located in the skin appendages to "resurface" your skin.
-The laser removes the top layers of your skin to reduce pigmentation issues, sun spots, fine wrinkles and superficial lesions.
+What CO2 laser resurfacing does is cut away skin to a point that is safe and deep enough to allow the skin cells located in the skin appendages to "resurface" your skin.
+CO2 laser resurfacing removes the top layers of your skin to reduce pigmentation issues, sun spots, fine wrinkles and superficial lesions.
 The texture of your skin will be lighter.
 You can also reduce the lines around your mouth.